root-foundation/root/README.md

 The _Foundation_ will be this one expression that will fully unite humanity and unlock its potential.

-We will now share with you our plan for how we will build the _Foundation_, and why we will be the ones who will succeed.

 ## Design principles

 We believe the best way to create the _Foundation_ — given our ignorance — is one that mimics natural selection, while maximizing the rate of iteration.